Taking blood pressure medication

-It's easier to take your high blood pressure medicine exactly as prescribed when you make it a part of your daily routine.
-Try some of these ideas to help you remember to take your medicine:
+It's easier to take your high blood pressure medication exactly as prescribed when you make it a part of your daily routine.
+Try some of these ideas to help you remember to take your medication:

-- Combine taking your medicine with another daily routine such as brushing your teeth or having breakfast.
+- Combine taking your medication with another daily routine such as brushing your teeth or having breakfast.

-- Every time you take your medicine mark it down on a calendar or in a notebook.
-This also gives you a record you can show your doctor so you can both determine how well the medicine is working.
+- Every time you take your medication mark it down on a calendar or in a notebook.
+This also gives you a record you can show your doctor so you can both determine how well the medication is working.

 - Place reminders in key spots.
 Sticky notes are great - they come in a variety of colours and shapes to get your attention.
 Put reminder notes in places you're likely to see them such as on your bathroom mirror or by the kitchen sink.

-- Get a family member or friend call or e-mail you to remind you to take your medicine.
+- Get a family member or friend call or e-mail you to remind you to take your medication.